Queue configuration overview

 Zendesk: Group ID, Ticket Tag, Ticket Form ID, Phone number

-If you've integrated Zendesk, Kustomer, or Intercom with us, you can select the keywords directly from Assembled.
+In previous versions, if you've integrated Zendesk, Kustomer, or Intercom with us, you would have been able to select the keywords directly from Assembled.
 The second version of the queue configuration module no longer supports auto populating keywords.

 Verifying your configuration (aka. auditing your queues)